 Riverview Hospital Coquitlam BC

 Riverview Hospital Coquitlam BC (Provincial Mental Hospital Essondale).
-A walking tour of the disused sections with Chris Doering & Connie Biggart (BIGDoer/Synd)
+A walking tour of disused sections with Chris Doering & Connie Biggart (BIGDoer/Synd)

 Thanks to “Rob Pohl & Arturo Pianzola” for making this and many other articles at BIGDoer.com possible – much love.